-President Obama Opens Up About Michelle, Malia, & Sasha — & The "Burden" They Bore During His Presidency
+President Obama Opens Up About Michelle, Malia & Sasha — & The "Burden" They Bore During His Presidency

 “Only because of their work were we able to pass legislation like the Lilly Ledbetter Act, which was an important step in closing the gender wage gap; and the Affordable Care Act, which made it so insurers couldn’t charge you more just for being a woman.

 “But let’s be clear: We still have a long way to go on the journey toward equality — and this pandemic has made that journey even longer.
-The last data I saw showed that there are about one and a half times as many women than men who either aren’t working or looking for work as compared to the beginning of the year.
+The last data I saw showed that there are about one-and-a-half times as many women than men who either aren’t working or looking for work as compared to the beginning of the year.

 “That’s because, even for all of the progress we have made in recent decades, women are still asked to shoulder far too many responsibilities in our society.
 That’s on men, too.
 And it’s long past time for us to change that.